Karnataka Counselling Round 1: Important Dates, Documents & Process

 The students must ensure to fulfill all the required entry criteria for Karnataka NEET UG Counselling 2025:

-- Must have qualified for NEET UG 2025.
+- Must have cleared the NEET UG 2025 exam.

 - Original documents must be submitted at the time of verification.